-Social security arrangements for independent workers, an increase in the minimum wage without tripartite agreement, and continuing conflict at the Volkswagen Autoeuropa car assembly plant, are the main topics of interest in this article.
-This country update reports on the latest developments in working life in Portugal in the fourth quarter of 2017.
+An increase in the minimum wage, a wage rise for healthcare workers, and strikes in the public and private sector are the main topics of interest in this article.
+This country update reports on the latest developments in working life in Hungary in the first quarter of 2018.

-A considerable increase in the minimum wage, unions´request for early retirement for those working in hazardous conditions, and changes in the delivery of occupational health services are the main topics of interest in this article.
-This country update reports on the latest developments in working life in Slovakia in the fourth quarter of 2017.
+The dispute between the Government and the State Institutes for Further Education over teachers’ employment status and the Limassol bus drivers’ 48 hour strike are the main topics of interest of this article.
+This country update reports on the latest developments in working life in Cyprus in the first quarter of 2018.

-Increases in the minimum retirement pension and minimum wage, protests by police at border checkpoints, and a Bulgarian elected Vice-President of the largest European trade union organisation, are the main topics of interest in this article.
-This country update reports on the latest developments in working life in Bulgaria in the fourth quarter of 2017.
+The next phase of labour market reform, measures to improve working conditions, and social conflict in the railway sector are the main topics of interest in this article.
+This country update reports on the latest developments in working life in France in the first quarter of 2018.

-The state budget for 2018, tax reforms, the ending of strike action by healthcare workers, and continued wage growth are the main topics of interest in this article.
-This country update reports on the latest developments in working life in Latvia in the fourth quarter of 2017.
+Company-level collective bargaining, occupational health and safety, foreign workforce, and measures to prevent unemployment are the topics of interest in this article.
+This country update reports on the latest developments in working life in Estonia in the first quarter of 2018.

-New employment strategies to address labour shortages, the post-election political shift in the Chamber of Deputies and an award-winning documentary on working conditions are the main points of interest in this article.
-This country update reports on the latest developments in working life in the Czech Republic in the fourth quarter of 2017.
+Collective agreement negotiations, opposition to the government’s labour market policies and a decision to opt out of parental leave reform are the main topics of interest in this article.
+This country update reports on the latest developments in working life in Finland in the first quarter of 2018.

 Eurofound’s work on COVID-19 examines the far-reaching socioeconomic implications of the pandemic across Europe as they continue to impact living and working conditions.
 A key element of the research is the e-survey, launched in April 2020, with five rounds completed at different stages during 2020, 2021 and 2022.
 This is complemented by the inclusion of research into the ongoing effects of the pandemic in much of Eurofound’s other areas of work.